-Pool season is here!
-It's that happy time of year when a body of water will occupy your children for hours on end, tiring them out and also giving you a break.
-Sounds great, right?
-But summer pool time can also harbor water-related dangers.
+Pool season is upon us — that happy time of year when a small body of water will magically occupy your kids for hours on end, tiring them out and also giving you a break.
+Sounds great.
+But summer pool time can also harbor water-related dangers, so we spoke with YMCA aquatics director Jojo Pope to get the down-low on how to keep kids safe in the pool — all summer long.

 1. Get swim lessons